Salon 25 Oldtimermesse

 Pictures

-MG Q-Type to welcome you, presented by my colleagues of the MGCC Switzerland.
+See the pictures for a nice sample of cars.
+To welcome you MG Q-Type, presented by my colleagues of the MGCC Switzerland.

 More about this event can be found on our Instagram account or below in the virtual phone.
 To see the pictures, swipe them with your finger (mobile devices) or your mouse (desktop).